hzi-braunschweig/pia-system/psa.service.questionnaireservice/resources/README.md

 ## Lab Results

-The `lab_results.csv` file contains the lab result observations that were collected during the study.
+The `lab_results.csv` file contains the laboratory result observations that were collected during the study.
-Each row represents one lab result observation.
+Each row represents one laboratory result observation.
 The following columns are available:

-- `Bericht_ID` - the observation id
+- `Bericht_ID` - sample id
-- `Proband` - the participant's pseudonym
+- `Proband` - participant's PIA pseudonym
-- `IDS` - the participant's IDS
+- `IDS` - participant's IDS
-- `Datum_Abnahme` - the date of sampling
+- `Datum_Abnahme` - date of sampling
-- `Datum_Eingang` - the date of delivery
+- `Datum_Eingang` - date of delivery
-- `Datum_Analyse` - the date of analysis
+- `Datum_Analyse` - date of analysis
-- `PCR` - the name of the observation
+- `PCR` - name of the pathogen analysed with PCR
-- `PCR_ID` - the name id
+- `PCR_ID` - organizational ID of analysis
-- `Ergebnis` - the result of the observation as text
+- `Ergebnis` - result of the laboratory analysis as text
-- `CT-Wert` - the result of the observation as number, `.` if no result was given
+- `CT-Wert` - result of the laboratory analysis as number, here: cycle-threshold value
-- `Auftragsnr` - the order id
+- `Auftragsnr` - order id
-- `Arzt` - the performing doctor
+- `Arzt` - performing doctor
-- `Kommentar` - the comment given to the observation
+- `Kommentar` - comment given to the observation

 ## Samples

-The `samples.csv` file contains the nasal swamp samples that were collected during the study.
+The `samples.csv` file contains meta-data of the nasal swamp samples that were collected during the study.
 Each row represents one sample.
 The following columns are available:

-- `Proben_ID` - the sample id 1
+- `Proben_ID` - sample id 1
-- `Bakt_Proben_ID` - the sample id 2
+- `Bakt_Proben_ID` - sample id 2 (RNAlater)
-- `Proband` - the participant's pseudonym
+- `Proband` - participant's PIA pseudonym
-- `IDS` - the participant's IDS
+- `IDS` - participant's IDS
 - `Status` - information about the status of the sample ([read more](#sample-status))
-- `Bemerkung` - the remark given to the sample
+- `Bemerkung` - comment given to the sample

 ### Sample Status

 The sample status can take the following values:

-- `neu` - the sample was created but not yet carried out
+- `neu` - the sample ID has been read into PIA but not yet taken
-- `genommen` - the sample was carried out
+- `genommen` - the sampleing has been carried out
-- `analysiert` - the sample has already been analyzed
+- `analysiert` - the sample has already been analyzed in the laboratory
-- `gelöscht` - the sample was deleted together with the corresponding study
+- `gelöscht` - the sample was deleted

 ## Questionnaire Settings